 High alpine zone (~4,200 meters – 5,000 meters)

-This zone is characterised by an arid desert environment that is rather inhospitable.
+This Alpine desert Zone is characterised by an arid desert environment that is rather inhospitable.
 During the day temperatures are hot and solar radiation is high (make sure to apply lots of sun-cream).
 At night temperatures plummet to below freezing.
 From this zone the slopes of Kibo and Kilimanjaro’s summit come into perfect view.

 Glacial zone (~5,000 meters to 5,895 meters)